hakankocadag/PygameChessAI/README.md

 ## 👥 Team & Roles

-The project was developed by a team of students under the guidance of **Asst.
+The project was developed by a team of students under the guidance of Discreet Structures lecturer **Asst.
 Prof. Fatih Sarıkoç**.
 Each member handled a specific responsibility to bring the project together:

 | Team Member | Responsibility | Role |
 |-------------|----------------|------|